Digital signal: Modulation

-To create a digital signal, an analog signal must be modulated with a control signal to produce it.
+To create a digital signal, a signal must be modulated with a control signal to produce it.
 The simplest modulation, a type of unipolar encoding, is simply to switch on and off a DC signal so that high voltages represent a '1' and low voltages are '0'.

 In digital radio schemes one or more carrier waves are amplitude, frequency or phase modulated by the control signal to produce a digital signal suitable for transmission.

 Asymmetric Digital Subscriber Line (ADSL) over telephone wires, does not primarily use binary logic; the digital signals for individual carriers are modulated with different valued logics, depending on the Shannon capacity of the individual channel.

 Clocking

 Digital signals may be sampled by a clock signal at regular intervals by passing the signal through a flip-flop.
-When this is done, the input is measured at the clock edge, and the signal from that time.
+When this is done, the input is measured at the clock edge and the signal from that time.
 The signal is then held steady until the next clock.
 This process is the basis of synchronous logic.

 Asynchronous logic also exists, which uses no single clock, and generally operates more quickly, and may use less power, but is significantly harder to design.